User permissions required: 'View Sources' AND 'Review and label'

 It’s important not to split words – the highlighted entity should cover the entire word (or several) in question, not just part of it (see the incorrect example on the left below, and the correct application on the right)

-Incorrect (left) and correct (right) examples of the ‘Organisation’ entity being applied
+Incorrect example of the ‘Address Line’ entity being applied